cohstats/coh3-stats/README.md

 #### Reasons:

-- Because it's public website, SSR pages will be much better readed by search engines and generally it will provide better experience
+- Because it's a public website, SSR pages will be much better read by search engines and it will provide an overall better experience.
-- All the data fetching (from DB, cloud functions and other) should happen in SSR, because GCP services are blocked in some countries ( China, Russia), that way we can offer site avaliabily everywhere.
+- All the data fetching (from DB, cloud functions and other) should happen in SSR, so that we can offer site avaliabily everywhere, as GCP services are blocked in some countries ( China, Russia).
-- The SSR functions can connect to some public APIs and will fetch the data from Firestore and may call some cloud functions
+- The SSR functions have the capability to connect to public APIs, retrieve data from Firestore, and invoke cloud functions when necessary.
-- The SSR functions should be "light weight" if we need to run some big data computations we should do so Cloud Functions on GCP where we can control the performance
+- The SSR functions should remain lightweight.
+For extensive data computations, utilize Cloud Functions on GCP, enabling performance control.
-- The whole source code for NextJS will be in this repo and will be open source
+- The complete source code for our Next.js frontend will be available in this repository and will be open source.
-- The BE of the CF will be closed source because, we will most likely connect to sensitive APIs
+- The BE of the CF will be closed source because, we will most likely connect to sensitive APIs.

 ![image](https://user-images.githubusercontent.com/8086995/217599315-ff660c70-e9d6-4e99-88b9-c4ea21892433.png)